197

 Victory breeds hatred,

-for the defeated sleep uncomfortably;
+for the defeated sleep with difficulty;

-|The composed::calmed, tranquil [upasanta]| sleep with ease,
+|the composed::calmed, tranquil [upasanta]| sleep with ease,

 having abandoned |victory and defeat::conquest and loss [jayaparājaya]|.